troglobit/troglobit.github.io/source/_posts/2013-08-06-event-handling.markdown

 during my time at university that the use of threads was starting to become prevalent.

-{% pullquote %}
-{"With the rise of the thread based model of programming we now had a hammer, and every problem looked like a nail."}  I had a gut feeling there was something really wrong with using threads for every conceivable program, but I could not find a way to express it, so I chugged away with my threads, semaphores and condition variables.
-I convinced myself I was happy like this.
+<p data-pullquote='"With the rise of the thread based model of
+programming we now had a hammer, and every problem looked like a nail."'>I had a gut feeling there was something really wrong with using threads for every conceivable program, but I could not find a way to express it, so I chugged away with my threads, semaphores and condition variables.
+I convinced myself I was happy like this.</p>
-{% endpullquote %}

 Of course I knew about the event based approach, but it was more or less dismissed as a thing of the past, a while(1) loop to mimic the